After making these cookies again and again (and in a cooking class) I made a few adjustments and am republishing the recipe. Enjoy and happy baking!

 - 1 tablespoon unsweetened cocoa powder

-- Form the dough covered cylinder into a doughnut shape and place on a greased cookie sheet.
+- Place the Cucidati on a greased or parchment-lined cookie sheet.

 - Bake at 350 F for 20 minutes or until golden.
 To make the icing: In a small bowl, add 1 cup powdered sugar.
 Then a bit at a time, add 2-3 Tablespoons of milk.
 Whisk until a smooth icing is formed.
 It should be the consistency of thin pancake batter.
 Substitutions: Replace one Tablespoon of milk with the liqueur of your choice, for example, Luxardo, Cointreau, or Limoncello.
 Cucidati will keep in an airtight container for several days.
 Buon Appetito and Happy Holidays to you and yours!
 Buon natale!

 Thanks so much for checking out my blog and trying this yummy recipe.
 It sounds like you had success with the recipe.
 Great!

 My real father was born in Sicily, and as of yet we’ve never made it there.
 These cookies look and sound outstanding!

 Hi Chef Mimi, Thanks so much for your comment.
 It sounds like you have a desire to get to Sicily to find out about your father and your family.
 I do hope you make it there.
 I finally made it to Sicily this year after dreaming about it for so long.
 It is such a magical place.
 If you want any travel tips or information about places to visit, please let me know!

 Thank you, that’s so sweet!
 Can’t wait to taste Sicilian seafood dishes there!